Welcome, weebs, to Animated Observations

 If you are interested in reading more from me, check under blog to read my most recent stuff, or look below for some related posts.
 Also, if you would like to support Animated Observations, consider donating on Ko-fi or through paypal, or pledging on Patreon.
 You can even support by just liking and sharing this post.

-As always, special thanks to Jenn for cotinuing to support us on Patreon.
+As always, special thanks to Jenn for supporting the blog on Patreon

 If you can’t, or just don’t feel like it, no worries.
 Thank you all for reading, and goodbye, for now, friends!